block-hczhai/block2-preview/docs/source/user/basic.rst

 ---------------------------------------

-The density matrix and transition density matrix calculation can be carried out separately, by restarting from a existing MPS, state-averged MPSs or state-specific MPSs (stored in scartch folder from a previous DMRG energy calculation).
+The density matrix and transition density matrix calculation can be carried out separately, by restarting from an existing MPS, state-averged MPSs or state-specific MPSs (stored in scartch folder from a previous DMRG energy calculation).

 Assuming a previous ground-state energy calculation has been finished,